dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2022-03-26-The-Biggest-Gift-Of-Bharat.md

 header:
      teaser: /assets/images/wiapost/5183-The-Biggest-Gift-Of-Bharat.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![The Biggest Gift of Bharat](/assets/images/wiapost/5183-The-Biggest-Gift-Of-Bharat.jpg)

-## The Biggest Gift of Bharat
+# The Biggest Gift of Bharat

 Three the biggest things which Bharat gave to the world
 but even our own people don't understand these fully.